janosrusiczki/rusiczki.net/_posts/2002-12-26-what-a-fucking-wonderful-site.markdown

 categories:
 - General
 ---
-<p>What a fucking <a href="http://www.narghila.ro/" title="narghila.ro">wonderful site</a>!
+What a fucking <a href="http://www.narghila.ro/" title="narghila.ro">wonderful site</a>!
 Not!
 It belongs to a bar / club frequented by the "higher society" in Baia Mare.
 Be sure to check out the pic with that big ass girl!
-Superb!</p>
+Superb!